filamentphp/filament/docs/06-styling/03-icons.md

 - `tables::header-cell.sort-desc-button` - Sort button of a column sorted in descending order
 - `tables::reorder.handle` - Handle to grab in order to reorder a record with drag and drop
 - `tables::search-field` - Search input

-### Notifications icon aliases

-- `notifications::database.modal.empty-state` - Empty state of the database notifications modal
-- `notifications::notification.close-button` - Button to close a notification
-- `notifications::notification.danger` - Danger notification
-- `notifications::notification.info` - Info notification
-- `notifications::notification.success` - Success notification
-- `notifications::notification.warning` - Warning notification

-### Actions icon aliases

-- `actions::action-group` - Trigger button of an action group
-- `actions::create-action.grouped` - Trigger button of a grouped create action
-- `actions::delete-action` - Trigger button of a delete action
-- `actions::delete-action.grouped` - Trigger button of a grouped delete action
-- `actions::delete-action.modal` - Modal of a delete action
-- `actions::detach-action` - Trigger button of a detach action
-- `actions::detach-action.modal` - Modal of a detach action
-- `actions::dissociate-action` - Trigger button of a dissociate action
-- `actions::dissociate-action.modal` - Modal of a dissociate action
-- `actions::edit-action` - Trigger button of an edit action
-- `actions::edit-action.grouped` - Trigger button of a grouped edit action
-- `actions::export-action.grouped` - Trigger button of a grouped export action
-- `actions::force-delete-action` - Trigger button of a force delete action
-- `actions::force-delete-action.grouped` - Trigger button of a grouped force delete action
-- `actions::force-delete-action.modal` - Modal of a force delete action
-- `actions::import-action.grouped` - Trigger button of a grouped import action
-- `actions::modal.confirmation` - Modal of an action that requires confirmation
-- `actions::replicate-action` - Trigger button of a replicate action
-- `actions::replicate-action.grouped` - Trigger button of a grouped replicate action
-- `actions::restore-action` - Trigger button of a restore action
-- `actions::restore-action.grouped` - Trigger button of a grouped restore action
-- `actions::restore-action.modal` - Modal of a restore action
-- `actions::view-action` - Trigger button of a view action
-- `actions::view-action.grouped` - Trigger button of a grouped view action

-### Infolist Builder icon aliases

-- `infolists::components.icon-entry.false` - Falsy state of an icon entry
-- `infolists::components.icon-entry.true` - Truthy state of an icon entry

 ### UI components icon aliases